 Literary and artistic works are protected upon their creation, regardless of whether or not a registration has been obtained.

-13. Which are the fundamental international treaties applicable to trademarks, industrial designs and literary and artistic works?
+13. Which are the fundamental international treaties applicable to trademarks, designs and literary and artistic works?

 The most commonly applied international treaties are the Paris Convention for the Protection of Industrial Property (“Paris Convention”), Annex 1C of the Marrakesh Agreement Establishing the World Trade Organization, Agreement on Trade-Related Aspects of Intellectual Property Rights, (TRIPS Agreement), Convention Establishing the World Intellectual Property Organization, Berne Convention for the Protection of Literary and Artistic Works, Hague Agreement Concerning the International Registration of Industrial Designs.

-14. Is cumulative protection for trademarks, industrial designs and literary and artistic works possible?
+14. Is cumulative protection for trademarks, designs and literary and artistic works possible?

 Provided that the required conditions are satisfied for each intellectual property right, yes.
-Accordingly, a sign can be registered and protected as a trademark, an industrial design and a literary and artistic work.
+Accordingly, a sign can be registered and protected as a trademark, a design and a literary and artistic work.

 15. Which are the competent Courts in intellectual property disputes?